Davin-IBM/Proof-of-Technology/DSX/README.md

-# IBM Proof of concept - Data Science Experience
+# IBM Proof of Technology - Data Science Experience

 # Instructions:

 # Step 1.
 Get on IBM Data Science Experience (DSX).
-We recommend using the Firefox brower.
+We recommend using the Firefox browser.

 ## Create an account.